 6:00 – 7:00 pm: Buffet dinner

-An authentic evening of Victorian entertainment!
+An evening of authentic Victorian entertainment!
 Before the introduction of movies, magic lantern shows were one of the most popular vehicles for amusement and education in America and Europe.
 Employing a combination of still and articulated hand-painted slides, lantern shows included comic pictures, moral tales, and scenes of far-flung lands.
 This year’s show will feature many new views and stories (not a simple repeat of last year’s).

-Informal late evening hang-out, drink tea, chat, etc.
+Informal late evening hang out, drink tea, chat, etc.